 2. Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, by Brené Brown

 Daring Greatly is not about winning or losing.
 It’s about courage.
 In a world where “never enough” dominates and feeling afraid has become second nature, vulnerability is subversive.
 Putting ourselves out there is hard, uncomfortable, scary, and opens us up to criticism.
-When we step back and examine our lives, we will find that nothing is as uncomfortable, dangerous, and hurtful as standing on the outside of our lives looking in and wondering what it would be like if we dared to step into the arena.
+But when we step back and examine our lives, we may find that nothing is as uncomfortable, dangerous, or hurtful as standing on the outside of our lives looking in — and wondering what it would be like if we dared to step into the arena.

 “Vulnerability is the core, the heart, the center, of meaningful human experiences.”

-Related: 17 great high school graduation gift ideas that kids will actually want.
+Related: 16 great high school graduation gift ideas that kids actually want.
 Besides cash.

 3. You Will Leave a Trail of Stars: Words of Inspiration for Blazing Your Own Path, by Lisa Congdon

 Illustrated in Lisa’s bold, confident, vibrant style that you may recognize, You Will Leave a Trail of Stars is “an accumulation of all of the best, most important things” she’s learned over the years.
-Quotes by Henry David Thoreau, Booker T. Washington, Elizabeth Gilbert and others, mingle with Lisa’s advice and illustrations on living life to one’s fullest.
+Quotes by Henry David Thoreau, Booker T. Washington, Elizabeth Gilbert, and others, mingle with Lisa’s advice and illustrations that bring to live inspiration to live one’s life to the fullest.

 The illustrations are gorgeous.
 The words, inspiring.
 Just remember: